Vadimkkaa/Labs/LABS-LINUX-C/LAB_2/README.md

 and etc.

-Both options will work correctly
+Both options are working correctly

 P.P.S  I recommend using this program in a directory with a lot of (files).
 By doing that you will get much more files/dir/links to look at and see how my program actually works